Introduction to Scikit-Learn in Machine Learning

 print(dir(sklearn.datasets))

-• The functions make_moons or make_circles from sklearn.datasets can be used to generate 2-dimensional datasets that can be used for either clustering or classification models;
+• The functions make_moons or make_circles from sklearn.datasets can be used to generate 2-dimensional two interleaving half circles or full circles.
+Later, these datasets can be used for classification or clustering tasks.

-• make_regression can generate datasets for fitting regression models with any number of input features and informative features for generating output by a linear model.
+• make_regression can generate datasets for fitting regression models with any number of input and output features for generating output by a linear model.

-The preprocessing stage of ML deals with obtaining data in a trainable format for the machine learning model.
+The objective of the data preprocessing stage of ML models is to obtain the data in trainable format.
 This requires,

 • Scaling attributes to improve training speed or accuracy.